Charles Jean Marie Barbaroux: Convention

 Returning to Marseille, he was elected deputy to the National Convention with 775 votes out of 776 cast.
 He viewed himself as an opponent of the Montagnards from the first day of sessions.
 On 25 and 26 September, Barbaroux and the Girondist Lasource accused Maximilien Robespierre of wanting to form a dictatorship.
 He attacked Jean-Paul Marat and the September Massacres, and proposed to break up the Commune of Paris.
 At the end of the year, he got the Act of Accusation against the king adopted, and in the trial voted for his capital punishment "without appeal and without delay".
 He then participated in the Constitution Committee that drafted the Girondin constitutional project.
 Barbaroux called for fixed salaries and fixed prices for grain and meat in April 1793.

 On 29 May 1793, Robespierre attacked Barbaroux.
 During the final struggle between the Girondists and the Montagnards (Insurrection of 31 May - 2 June 1793), Barbaroux refused to resign as deputy, and rejected the offer made by the sans-culottes in Paris to give hostages for the arrested representatives.
-On 2 June Barbaroux was declared as an enemy of the republic by Saint-Juste.
+On 2 June Barbaroux was declared an enemy of the republic by Saint-Juste.
 He succeeded in escaping, first to Caen, where he organized the Girondist rebellion, then to Saint-Émilion, where he wrote his Mémoires (first published in 1822 by his son, and re-edited in 1866).
 On 18 June Élie Guadet and Jean-Baptiste Salle were arrested; Pétion de Villeneuve and Francois Buzot succeeded in killing themselves.
 Barbaroux attempted to shoot himself, but was only wounded.
 He was taken to Bordeaux, where he was guillotined once his identity was established.